Company interview guide

-3. Don’t sweat the basic technical qualifications.
+- Don’t sweat the basic technical qualifications.
 Each candidate you meet on Gun.io has been vetted and selected for your role by a senior engineer.
-Unless your job description has room for interpretation, you can be assured that the general fit is there.
 We recommend diving into what makes your project unique and digging deeper into the candidate’s past work with certain technologies and industries.

 How many rounds of interviews should I expect?

 We block off a full hour for the interview, so we recommend having all relevant stakeholders present to make best use of the time.
 We’ve vetted each candidate’s technical qualifications so that interviews can be used to dive right into discussion.

 If needed, we recommend the following interview process in order to eliminate redundancy and move quickly while the developer is available:

 A: Round 1 (General 30min +Technical 30min), → Round 2 (Executive meeting 30-60min)

 B: Round 1 (General + Executive meeting 60min), → Round 2 (Technical 30-60min)

 If you would like to evaluate candidates further, we’d encourage you to do a small introductory bucket of 10-20 hours where you can see them work hands-on.
 This can also be useful in cases where the work needs to be scoped or balanced with other team members.

 If I’m new to contracting, what questions should I ask or not ask?

 In addition to your interview questions, it’s a good idea to discuss: the flexibility of hours available from the candidate, min-max hours expected for the role, working hours and timezones, frequency of meetings, and development methodology.